AntoineComeau/Lfuncff/README.md

 Source code behind the paper [arXiv link] and my thesis [link].
 It computes the L-functions of twisted elliptic curves over finite fields and goes through all conductors of a given degree.
 PrincipalLegendre computes the twists of y^2=x(x-1)(x-t), PrincipalDavid computes the twists of y^2=(x-1)(x-2t^2-1)(x-t^2), and PrincipalDirichlet computes the twists of P^1.

 # Instructions
--Works best with Eclipse: https://www.eclipse.org/ -Settings can be changed after "public static void main(String args[])" -The code is unoptimized, messy, and lack comments.
+Works best with Eclipse: https://www.eclipse.org/

+Settings can be changed after "public static void main(String args[])"

+The code is unoptimized, messy, and lack comments.
 Please contact antoine[dot]comeau-lapointe[at]concordia[dot]ca for support.

 # Console output interpretation example (using p=29;d=2;ell=7)
 n=1                              //degree of field extension of F_p to compute the characters